jswec/Capstone-Restaurant/README.md

 While it proved somewhat statistically unremarkable it was a nice glimpse into how sentiment does or does not correlate with star rating.

-For those unfamiliar with Vader, below is a snapshot of some of our restaurant reviews that have been "vaderized":

 <img src='Images/wordcloud.jpg'>